BGforgeNet/fallout2-unlimited-party-mod/readme.txt

     K-9
     Lenny
     Marcus
+    Miria
     Miron
     Robodog
     Sulik
     Vic
 - It should be compatible with *any* other mod provided that unlimited party is installed last.
 It patches files instead of overwriting them.
 - Start a new game after installation
+- If you have any issues, reach me on github.
+Attach logs (fallout2-unlimited-party-mod/tools/logs) so I could debug.

 ###Installation
 - Download zip archive https://github.com/burner1024/fallout2-unlimited-party-mod/archive/master.zip